lammpstutorials/lammpstutorials.github.io/README.md

 webpage.
 All the LAMMPS input scripts and data files can be found in a separate repository named [lammpstutorials-inputs](https://github.com/lammpstutorials/lammpstutorials-inputs).

-The tutorials are compatible with the XXXX2024 release of LAMMPS.
+The tutorials are compatible with the 29Aug2024 release of LAMMPS.

-An article is currently is preparation and is [visible here](https://github.com/lammpstutorials/lammpstutorials-article).

 ## About LAMMPS tutorials